mkyleUD/Caviness-HPC-Intro/_episodes/00-hpc-intro.md

   smaller systems."
 - "The standard method of interacting with such systems is via a command line interface such as Bash."
+- "All Cavines user accounts require a sponorship from a investing-entity (stakeholer).
+The inverting- entity provide computer resources to their workgroup members."
 ---

 ## What is the  {{ site.host_name }} Cluster?